lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     Here, the *displace_atoms* command was used to move the center of the crack near the center of the box.
-    This step is optional but makes the visualizing of the interface in VMD easier.
+This step is optional but makes the visualization of the interface in VMD easier.
 A different value for the shift may be needed in your case, depending on the location of the crack.

 ..  container:: justify

-    A difference with the previous input is that three atom types are specified in the
-    *pair_coeff* command, *Si O H*, instead of two.
+    A difference with the previous input is that three atom types are specified in the *pair_coeff* command, *Si O H*, instead of two.

 ..  container:: justify

     Then, let us adapt some familiar commands to measure the charges of all three types of atoms, and output the charge values into log files:

 ..  code-block:: lammps